ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 Why does the Gaussian approximation perform well for these values of $q$?

-## Calculated the diffusion constant of Argon
+## Calculate the diffusion constant of Argon

 Using our DISF results lets determine the diffusion constant from it.
 Obviously, we can determine the diffusion constant from a mean squared